nickerso/journal-website/content/pages/instructions-to-authors.md

     The scope of computational models expected to be submitted to Physiome will often exceed what the current standard formats are able to represent, but a key role of the curators is to identify models, or parts of models, which should be encoded in a standard format.
 When such an identification is made, the curators will work with the authors to try and encode the model in that format.
     It is important to note that while the appropriate use of standard formats will inform the evaluation of a Physiome submission, capabilities of current accepted standards and software tools should not impede the submission of a piece of work to Physiome.
 It is, however, the remit of Physiome to inform the standards communities as to requirements for eventually can represent all models and simulation experiments accepted to Physiome.

+    **3.2 What files do I need to submit?**
+All files needed to run and simulate the model, including plotting the figures.
+Also include a Read Me file.

     * **3.3 Curation**